9 Innovative Programming Options for Physical Therapy Pools (2 of 2)

 9. Infant Swimming Self-rescue/Survival Swimming

-Basic water skills – such as floating and rolling into face-up position – can save a child’s life.
+Basic water skills – such as floating and rolling into a face-up position – can save a child’s life.
 Organizations such as Infant Swimming Resource and Infant Aquatics let you search for instructors and find instructor training.